Posted on behalf of Phillips Law Group on Oct 17, 2009 in Auto Accidents

 Motorcycle owners are generally people who love the open road, love the independence that their preferred mode of transportation provides and also understand the risks involved with driving such a vehicle.
 While the climate and geography of Arizona is perfect for a motorcycle, those who ride them are as vulnerable here as they are anywhere else when it comes to potential collisions with larger vehicles.
-When these crashes occur, it often results in disastrous fallout, and Arizona motorcycle accident lawyers are constantly busy helping injured clients.
+When these crashes occur, it often results in disastrous fallout, and Phoenix personal injury lawyers are constantly busy helping injured clients.

 After the accident and after you've given your police statement and obtained whatever medical attention you need, file your claim with your insurance company as soon as possible.
 This will at least get the process started in regards to your own coverage, and the sooner that gets moving the better off you'll likely be in the long run.
 Once this claim is filed, you need to prepare to handle the incoming questions that are sure to be on the way from the other party's insurance carrier.

 When you are in a motorcycle accident, you'll almost surely hear from a representative from the other party's insurance company.
 While these contacts will likely be civil and polite on the surface, you need to remember that these professionals are well schooled in the art of protecting their employers from financial liability.
 Therefore, almost any question you answer or any statement you provide could wind up harming your position.
 Instead of getting into any details, politely tell this representative that you'd like him or her to simply refer to the police report for a summary of how the accident occurred.